Lyapunov control-inspired strategies for quantum combinatorial optimization: Applications to MaxCut

 We now consider applications of FALQON towards the combinatorial optimization problem MaxCut, which aims to identify a graph partition that maximizes the number of edges that are cut.
 For a graph $\mathcal{G}$, with $n$ nodes and edge set $\mathcal{E}$, the MaxCut problem Hamiltonian is defined on $n$ qubits as

-where $w_{jk}$ denote the edge weights, and for unweighted graphs, $w_{jk} = 1$ for all $j,k\in\mathcal{E}$.
-In our analyses involving weighted graphs, we consider random edge weights $w_{jk}$ drawn from a uniform distribution between 0 and 1.
+where $w_{ij}$ denote the edge weights, and for unweighted graphs, $w_{ij} = 1$ for all $i,j\in\mathcal{E}$.
+In our analyses involving weighted graphs, we consider random edge weights $w_{ij}$ drawn from a uniform distribution between 0 and 2, such that the average edge weight is $\overline{w}=1$, matching the unweighted case.
 Furthermore, we consider $\Hd$ to have the standard form

 Given these choices for $\Hp$ and $\Hd$,

 where $X_j$ and $Y_j$ denote the Pauli operators acting on qubit $j$.
 As such, evaluating the feedback law $\beta_{k+1}=-A_k = -\langle\psi_k|i[\Hd,\Hp]|\psi_k\rangle$ requires measuring the expectation values of